sysr-q/gitsby/README.md

 I've been meaning to learn Go for several months, but just haven't had a good reason to.
-In these months, [Aki](https://github.com/aki--aki) has taken it upon herself to berate me for not having an autodeploy setup for the DongCor website repo.
+In these months, [Aki](https://github.com/aki--aki) has taken it upon herself to berate me for not having an autodeploy setup for the DongCorp website repo.
 Seeing as my friend danneu had made _captain-githook_, I figured I'd try my hand at an autodeploy script, and that it was the perfect chance to finally learn Go.